htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

 server.

-The administrator must predefine the names and capacities of the resources to be limited in the negotiator’s configuration file.
+The administrator must predefine the names and capacities of the resources to be limited in the negotiator's configuration file.
 The job submitter must declare in the submit description file which resources the job consumes.

 The administrator chooses a name for the limit.
 Concurrency limit names are case-insensitive.
-The names are formed from the alphabet letters ’A’ to ’Z’ and ’a’ to ’z’, the numerical digits 0 to 9, the underscore character ’_’ , and at most one period character.
+The names are formed from the alphabet letters 'A' to 'Z' and 'a' to 'z', the numerical digits 0 to 9, the underscore character '_' , and at most one period character.
 The names cannot start with a numerical digit.

 For example, assume that there are 3 licenses for the X software, so